 - The Reliability Standards development process is governed by Appendix 3A of the Rules of Procedure, Standard Processes Manual.
 At a high level, an interested party submits a Standard Authorization Request (SAR), industry drafts the standard, comments on the standard, votes on the standard, then it is put forth for approval with the NERC Board of Directors and ultimately is filed with FERC for approval.

 - It is imperative that stakeholders understand the active projects.
 This is an opportunity to ensure the reliability of the grid.
 Stakeholders are able to vote on each project and submit comments.
 Texas RE strongly encourages participation.

 - Stakeholders are encouraged to participate on Standard Drafting Teams, listen to webinars, attend NERC workshops, and participate in the regional bimonthly NSRS meetings.

-Subject Matter Experts at Texas RE have put together information for upcoming and recently enforceable standards.
+Subject Matter Experts at Texas RE have assembled information pertaining to the following enforceable standards:

 Standards Review Checklist